 The following corollary follows from Kakimizu \cite[Proposition 3.1(1)]{Kakimizu_paper}, but we prove it here for completeness. \begin{corollary} Let $S,S'$ be incompressible Seifert surfaces for a link $L$.
 Then $d(S,S')=1$ if and only if $S$ and $S'$ represent adjacent vertices in $\IS(L)$. \end{corollary}

 \begin{proof} If $S,S'$ represent adjacent vertices, then up to isotopy rel.\ boundary the interiors of $S,S'$ are disjoint and hence $d(S,S')=1$.

 On the other hand, if $d(S,S')=1$, then it follows from Lemma \ref{lem:kakimizuinduct} that there is a third Seifert surface $S''$ such that $S''$ is disjoint from $S'$ in its interior and $d(S,S'')<1$.
 Then $d(S,S'')=0$ and Observation \ref{observation:coveringzero} shows that $S,S''$ are isotopic rel.\ boundary in $S^3$.
 We conclude that up to isotopy rel.\ boundary in $S^3$, the surfaces $S,S'$ have disjoint interior and thus represent adjacent vertices in $\IS(L)$. \end{proof}

-\begin{remark} There is some ambiguity in the standard definition of $\MS(L)$.
-In \cite{prz-schultens}, Przytycki--Schultens give a similar but inequivalent definition of $\MS(L)$ -- in their notation, $\MS(E(L))$) that differs from $\MS(L)$ when $L$ admits minimal genus, disconnected surfaces.
+\begin{remark} In \cite{prz-schultens}, Przytycki--Schultens give a similar but inequivalent definition of $\MS(L)$ -- in their notation, $\MS(E(L))$ -- that differs from $\MS(L)$ when $L$ admits minimal genus, disconnected surfaces.
 They show that $\MS(E(L))$ is contractible.
 If $L$ is non-split and alternating, then every oriented surface bounded by $L$ is connected: consider the classic exercise \cite[Proposition 4.8]{lickorish} showing that an incompressible positive-genus surface $F$ in the complement of $L$ admits a compressing disk intersecting $L$ in a single point.
 This would be violated by $F:=\partial\nu(S_1)$ if $S_1\sqcup S_2$ is a disconnected surface bounded by $L$ (possibly after compressing $F$ until reaching an incompressible splitting surface for $L$), since every simple closed curve of $F$ links $L$ zero times.
 (Alternatively, one could cite \cite[Corollary 5.2]{A_classification_of_spanning_surfaces_for_alternating_links}.)
 Therefore, in the settings considered in this paper, we can ignore this distinction (and hence $\MS(L)$ is contractible, although we do not require more than connectivity).
 We similarly need not distinguish between ``minimal genus" and ``maximal Euler characteristic," since all surfaces are connected.
 It remains open whether $\IS(L)$ is contractible (see \cite[\S1]{prz-schultens} for discussion). \end{remark}

-In the case that $L$ is an alternating link, there is even more structure on surfaces bounded by or containing $L$.
-However, we point out that a minimal genus Seifert surface for such a link need {\emph{not}} arise from Seifert's algorithm \cite[Theorem 1.2]{hirasawa_sakuma_minimal_genus}.